RoneyJ/FetchIt/navigation/README.md

     ├── bringup_navigation                              # Navigation Startup Launcher
-    ├── mapper                                          # Storage location for all the maps needed for the project ├── mobot_pub_des_state                             # The main package for the robot drive command └── README.md                                       # This File!
+    ├── mapper                                          # Storage location for all the maps needed for the project ├── mobot_pub_des_state                             # The main package for the robot drive command ├── traj_builder                                    # The main library for creating the trajectory └── README.md                                       # This File!

 ## Command Related to Navigation